 I was right at the back of a large open top vehicle called a cantor (I have no idea why a large jeep is named after a singer).
-When we came to a halt I was one of the last people to figure out that there was a large of peafowl on the road.
+When we came to a halt I was one of the last people to figure out that there was a large number of peafowl on the road.
 It had rained overnight, and there were several pools of water in the road.
 The bunch of birds must have tired of the worms and grass seeds it had been foraging on, and come to drink the water.

 Although peafowl are widespread, I’ve never seen people walk past them without stopping.
 All twenty of us in the cantor were happy watching these pheasants walking around, drinking water, and generally having a relaxed time.
 This was not the mating season, so there were none of the fabulous displays that one sees from the male when its trying to attract a female.